leahgarrett/image-management-system/docs/roles-and-permissions.md

 ## Notes

 - A given user is limited only to the Groups, Collections, etc. they are granted access to
-- For the first iteration of this project, perhaps all users are Maintainers (and Contributors and Observers are added later)
+- For the first iteration of this project, perhaps all users are Admins (and Contributors and Casuals are added later)
-- Consider use of inheritance (e.g. does a Maintainer always have administrative privileges over all Collections in their Group?)
+- Consider use of inheritance (e.g. does an Admin always have administrative privileges over all Collections in their Group?)
 - Assumption: share links are not public (not by default, anyway)
 - Potential future feature: lightweight custom roles
 - Potential future feature: restrict downloads
-- Consider adding social-specific scopes, to allow Observers to be able to edit/delete their own social interactions (e.g. comments, likes)
+- Consider adding social-specific scopes, to allow Casuals to be able to edit/delete their own social interactions (e.g. comments, likes)